 Jodie talks to The Thesis Whisperer, Associate Professor Inger Mewburn, about being ‘post-disciplinary’, what ethnography is good for, and what it’s like to be ‘shadowed’ by humans vs machines.
 While you wait, check out this summary of Inger’s recent article about machine learning: “A Machine Learning Analysis of the Non-academic Employment Opportunities for Ph.D.
 Graduates in Australia“.

-Julia speaks to Professor Emma Kowal, a cultural and medical anthropologist at Deakin University, about interdisciplinarity, particularly in relation to Science and Technology Studies (STS), and how early career researchers can gain more confidence to participate and get the most out of academic conferences.
+Julia speaks to Professor Emma Kowal, a cultural and medical anthropologist at Deakin University, about her ethnography Trapped in the Gap, the role of STS in anthropology and vice versa, the racial politics around genomics and how early career researchers can gain more confidence to pursue contentious research topics and communicate their work better.